EvanGottschalk/ImageTools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`ImageTools` is a simple set of functions for quickly editing groups of images
+`ImageTools` is a simple set of functions for quickly editing groups of images.

-MORE_DESCRIPTION
+To be able to edit groups of thousands of images, this program was built off of some basic functions such as `crop()`, `resize()` and `append()`.
+These basic functions take simple inputs to make fundamental changes to individual images, as well as to combine pairs of images.

+The most useful functions in `ImageTools` are `cropBatch()`, `resizeBatch()`, and other batch functions that iterate through folders of images to rapidly make many edits of various kinds.

+By using the different `batch` functions in `ImageTools` sequentially, one can take groups of images with different sizes and dimensions, and make them uniform.
+Simultaneously, one can overlay or append other images to add logos, captions, branding, and other stylization uniformly.

 <a href="https://github.com/EvanGottschalk/ImageTools">